RijaBukhari/CodeAlpha_Calculator/README.md

 # CodeAlpha_Calculator

-This repository contains the code for a 3D-Calculator having an attractive UI which I created during my internship at CodeAlpha.
-This 3D-Calculator is developed using HTML, CSS and JavaScript.
+This repository features a 3D calculator with an attractive UI, developed using HTML, CSS, and JavaScript during my CodeAlpha internship.

 [Live Demo](https://3dcalculator-rb.vercel.app)